Vinco Ventures Inc. (BBIG) stock is nearly perfect except the valuation - The Dwinnex

-Vinco Ventures Inc. (NASDAQ: BBIG) closed the day trading at 0.89 down -0.48% from the previous closing price of $0.90.
-In other words, the price has decreased by $-0.0043 from its previous closing price.
-On the day, 6056044 shares were traded.
-BBIG reached its highest trading level at $0.8984 during the session, while it also had its lowest trading level at $0.8401.
+The closing price of Vinco Ventures Inc. (NASDAQ: BBIG) was 0.93 for the day, up 1.98% from the previous closing price of $0.91.
+In other words, the price has increased by $+0.0181 from its previous closing price.
+On the day, 5239527 shares were traded.
+BBIG reached its highest trading level at $0.9800 during the session, while it also had its lowest trading level at $0.9002.

 Sponsored